Anaminus/roblox-bug-tracker/README.md

 issues around these labels.
 If you think your issue requires a new kind of label, submit another issue describing it.

+### Unlabed

+All issues should have some kind of label.
+Issues that have no labels haven't been checked or dealt with yet.
+These can be searched for with `no:label`.

 ### Types

 What kind of issue.
 Every valid issue should have one of these.